 If your profit from fostering as calculated using HS236 is over £6,365 (2019/20)then Class 2 NI contributions should be added to your tax liability and paid with your income tax liability (if you use HMRC software this should automatically happen ).

 The payment of these contributions will ensure the tax year is added to your pension entitlement.

 What If My Profits Are Very Low – Will I Still Need To Pay Class 2 NIC?

 If your profit from fostering is under £6,365 you will not be asked to pay Class2 NI via your tax return.
 If you have no other sources of income you should submit your tax return and then complete form CF411A-Credit for Parents and Carers.
 You need to obtain a letter from your agency confirming you Fostered in the tax year and sent the CF411A form and letter to HMRC.
 HMRC check all your submissions and credit your record with a year’s NI contributions –saving you from paying and adding to your years of entitlement.

-How Intellect Tax Can Help You to Claim Qualifying Care Relief on Your Tax Return
+How To Claim Qualifying Care Relief On A Tax Return

+Intellect Tax can help you to claim qualifying care relief.
 We have over a decade’s experience of preparing and filing Foster carer tax returns –we currently file around 3,500 Foster carer tax returns each year.
 You complete a simple questionnaire about your income for the tax year and we do everything else.
 Using specialist software we will produce a fully compliant self- assessment tax return and inform you of your liabilities and status for NI purposes.
-We file your tax return and will deal with any HMRC enquiries or feedback from the process.
+We file your tax return and will deal with any HMRC inquiries or feedback from the process.

 For more guidance and advice, call us on 0121 794 2289